The Complete Guide to the United MileagePlus Program

 Tips and Tricks of the Award Chart

 You'll notice in the United Airlines chart above, some saver awards for the domestic travel square lists "10,000" as an award price.
 If you are able to find a city-to-city pair within 700 miles with saver availability, this will be priced at 10,000 miles.
-While this isn't as good as a low-fare award on Southwest or British Airways' distance-based award chart, if you're stuck with United miles, this is a great move.
+While this isn't as good as a low-fare award on Southwest or British Airways' distance-based award chart (nor American's 7,500 mile saver level), if you're stuck with United miles, this is a great move.

 Find yourself in Maui, and you want to island hop to Oahu?
 United's chart allows you to do that cheaply, for 6,000 miles each way!